AJYI/FabflixProject/README.md

 ### Project 4 conditions:

 For project 4, we decided to make a java file to make and create a full text search table.
 To run it, use the command: mvn exec:java -Dexec.cleanupDaemonThreads=false -Dexec.mainClass="FullTextSearch".
 To run the android file, we zipped it up withing .\cs122b-spring21-team-22\Android.
-So to run it, you must unzip it and have the server running in the background.
+So to run it, you must unzip it and have the server running in the background (LOCAL SERVER).